juanaurre99/pyReCo/README.md

 import numpy as np
 from matplotlib import pyplot as plt

-from respy.custom_models import RC from respy.layers import InputLayer, ReadoutLayer from respy.layers import RandomReservoirLayer
+from pyreco.custom_models import RC from pyreco.layers import InputLayer, ReadoutLayer from pyreco.layers import RandomReservoirLayer

 # generate 3 cycles of a sine (input) and of a cosine (output)
 omega = np.pi